antonioalegria/esper-ext/README.md

 ## License

-esper-ext is open source software released under the **Apache 2.0 license**.
+esper-ext is open source software released under the **MIT License** (see LICENSE file).
 I will be happy to integrate patches from anyone willing to contribute.